$85 for a Ctein-made custom print? Yes!

 If you are contemplating having a body of work printed and have a particular paper you prefer, email me and we can discuss the possibilities.

-Larger size prints are all printed on roll paper on my Epson 9800 printer using Ultrachrome K3 inks.
-Currently, the only papers I print on are Epson Premium Semigloss (250 wgt) or Luster, both of which have surfaces reminiscent of the "N" surface in color darkroom papers.
+Larger size prints are all printed on roll paper on my Epson P9000 printer using extended Ultrachrome HD inkset.
+Currently, the only papers I print on are Epson Premium Semigloss (250) (until my stock runs out) and Semimatte, both of which have surfaces reminiscent of the "N" surface in color darkroom papers.
 These are RC-type papers with excellent permanence.

 All roll-size prints have a minimum of 2 inch white borders.
 For example, a 20" x 24" print can accommodate a 16" x 20" image area.

-I do not normally make matte-finish prints larger than 17" x 25".
-The time and cost of switching the 9800 printer to matte ink is prohibitive.
-I will consider it if you have a very large volume of work to be done in one job, but don't even ask unless you're talking high four figures.
+I do not normally make matte-finish prints larger than 17" x 22".
+The time and cost of switching the P9000 printer to matte ink is substantial.
+I will consider it if you have a very large volume of work to be done in one job, but don't even ask unless you're talking mid four figures.

 I normally retain the finished, print-ready digital file.
 If you would like to purchase a copy of it to do your own printing, add 50% to the first print price.
-I can deliver it as a PSD file (with all layers intact) or as a flattened TIFF file, either as a download or on a CD, as you prefer.
+I can deliver it as a PSD file (with all layers intact) or as a flattened TIFF file, as a download from my website or via Dropbox, as you prefer.

 What is custom printing?